Haozhe-Li/haozheli.com/resume/Resume.md

  - Currently studying at University of Illinois Urbana-Champaign

- - Proficient in C++, Python, and Java
+ - Proficient in C++, Python, Java and LLM

- - Some experience in front-end development
+ - Some experience in full-stack development

  - Video content creator with 10K+ followers